radiantearth/stac-api-spec/fragments/filter/README.md

 only that CQL2 JSON be supported for POST JSON requests.
 It is recommended that clients use CQL2 Text in GET requests and CQL2 JSON in POST requests.

-For additional capabilities, the following classes can be implemented:
+For additional capabilities, the following classes may be implemented:
 - Advanced Comparison Operators (`http://www.opengis.net/spec/cql2/1.0/conf/advanced-comparison-operators`) defines the `LIKE`, `BETWEEN`, and `IN` operators. **Note**: this conformance class no longer requires implementing the